 - Credit Card in Japan: Is It Allowed?
 Benefits and Tips

-- Is prepaid card a good option to buy imported anime products?
+- Is a prepaid card a good option for buying imported anime products?

-They are similar to debit cards, but instead of withdrawing funds from a bank account, the user deposits an amount of money into the card and uses that money to make purchases.
+They are similar to debit cards, but instead of withdrawing funds from a bank account, the user deposits a certain amount of money onto the card and uses that money to make purchases.

 Prepaid credit cards in Japan work in a simple way.
-First, the user buys the prepaid card in a store or online.
-Then, he deposits an amount of money on the card, which may vary depending on the card and the store where it was purchased.
+First, the user buys the prepaid card at a store or online.
+Then, they deposit a certain amount of money onto the card, which can vary depending on the card and the store where it was purchased.

-After that, the user can use the card like a traditional credit card to make purchases in physical stores or online.
-You can also issue a virtual card or add your smartphone wallet.
+After that, the user can use the card like a traditional credit card to make purchases at physical or online stores.
+A virtual card can also be issued or added to the wallet of their smartphone.

 The Best Prepaid Cards in Japan

-It is worth mentioning that the traditional VISA, Mastercard and JCB can be issued prepaid by official websites, representatives or partners.
-As they are card brands, we will not go into detail on these brands, but they are the most recommended.
+It is worth mentioning that traditional VISA, Mastercard, and JCB can be issued in a prepaid form by official websites, representatives, or partners.
+As they are card brands, we will not elaborate on these brands, but they are the most recommended.

-Let's start by talking about two cards that, despite not being prepaid credit cards, are similar and very popular in the country.
-Its advantages are even greater.
+Let’s start by talking about two cards that, although not exactly prepaid credit cards, are similar and very popular in the country.
+Their advantages are even greater.

-Suica Card and Pasmo Card are cards used to pay for public transport throughout Japan or specific locations.
-Cards are rechargeable and can be used on trains, buses, subways and taxis.
+Suica Card and Pasmo Card are cards used to pay for public transportation throughout Japan or in specific locations.
+The cards are rechargeable and can be used on trains, buses, subways, and taxis.

-The initial cost of the Suica card is ¥2,000, of which ¥500 is for the card deposit and the remaining ¥1,500 are credits that can be used immediately.
-There is a ¥220 return fee for deposit refunds.
+The initial cost of the Suica card is ¥2,000, of which ¥500 is for the card deposit and the remaining ¥1,500 is credit that can be used immediately.
+There is a refund fee of ¥220 for deposit refunds.

-Both Pasmo and Suica are accepted at many establishments and convenience stores across Japan.
-Despite not being an official credit card, it has as many advantages and popularity as one.
+Both Pasmo and Suica are accepted in many establishments and convenience stores throughout Japan.
+Although it is not an official credit card, it has as many advantages and popularity as one.

-We also recommend reading: Point Card - Get to know Japan's Point cards
+We also recommend reading: Point Card – Learn about Japan’s Point Cards

 Rakuten Prepaid Card

-Rakuten Prepaid Card is a prepaid credit card issued by Rakuten, one of Japan's largest e-commerce companies and an internationally famous online store.
+Rakuten Prepaid Card is a prepaid credit card issued by Rakuten, one of the largest e-commerce companies in Japan and an internationally famous online store.

-The card is rechargeable and can be used to make purchases at Rakuten online stores and at other stores that accept Rakuten cards.
+The card is rechargeable and can be used for purchases at Rakuten’s online stores and other stores that accept Rakuten cards.
 The issuance fee is ¥300, and a monthly fee of ¥100 is charged after the first month of use.

-Seven Bank prepaid credit card is issued by the Japanese bank of the famous Seven Eleven convenience store franchise of Japan and the Globe.
+The prepaid credit card from Seven Bank is issued by the Japanese bank of the famous convenience store franchise Seven Eleven in Japan and globally.

-The card can be purchased at Seven Eleven stores and can be used anywhere that credit cards are accepted.
+The card can be purchased at Seven Eleven stores and can be used anywhere that accepts credit cards.
 The initial cost of the card is ¥1,000, and there is a monthly maintenance fee of ¥100.

-Seven Bank are ATM machines found in Seven Eleven stores that allow you to withdraw money from any bank account in any country, either by debit or credit.
+Seven Bank ATMs are found in Seven Eleven stores, allowing you to withdraw money from any bank account from any country, whether debit or credit.

 In addition to the Seven Card, the company also issues another card called Nanaco that can be used at Seven and partner stores.
 The card can be recharged at Seven Eleven stores or online.